liumapp/simple-docker-demo/README.md

 ### use Docker Compose for multy project

 * run install-docker.sh (this shell will build multy images in docker)

+* maybe you need restart weba & webb

+* open your browser , and visit : http://localhost:2333/docker-webb/b or http://localhost:2333/docker-weba/a